-Written submissions may be provided to Highfield in PDF format and uploaded to the apprentice's folder.
+Written submissions may be provided to Highfield in PDF format and uploaded to Highfield Central.

 The apprentice should complete their project report unaided.
 When the project report is submitted, the apprentice and their employer must verify that the submitted project report is the apprentice's own work, by signing the relevant declarations included within the project report submission sheet.